lhundt-ung/data8-Test/README.md

-# The Data 8 Jekyll textbook
+# The Data 8 UNG Testing textbook

 This repository holds a Jekyll-based version of the Data 8 textbook.